kaliop/ezdocker-stack/Readme.md

 * **fosjsdump** : Dump FosJS routes
 * **dumpassets** : Dump assets

+You can also mount your own bash aliases by mounting a .bash_aliases file in /home/site folder as a volume in the cli container :

+    - ~/.bash_aliases:/home/site/.bash_aliases

 ### Using Solr admin

 Solr admin interface can be accessed either through port 8983, i.e http://localhost:8983, or with the /solr/ url, i.e http://www.mysite.ezdev/solr/ .